On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Introduction

-\nn The main result of this article is a new formula for $\overline{\omega}^2_{\Ar}$, see theorem \ref{thm:keyformula} below.
+\nn The main result of this article is a new formula for $\overline{\omega}^2_{\Ar}$, see in particular Theorem \ref{thm:keyformula}.
 As consequences of this rather technical result upper bounds for $\overline{\omega}^2_{\Ar}$ for particular curves may be calculated in a straightforward manner.
 Prominent examples are modular curves $X(\Gamma)$ associated with (congruence) subgroups $\Gamma$ of $\operatorname{SL}_2(\ZZ)$ and Fermat curves.
 Bounds for these curves have been asked for since the beginning of Arakelov theory (see e.g. \cite{La}, p.
 130 or \cite{MB}, 8.2).

-Compared to the works \cite{AU} plus \cite{MU} or \cite{JK} this new method yields a new and considerably shorter proof of an upper bound for the curves $X_0(N)$.
-In addition it is not restricted to square-free levels $N$.
-The computations for the geometric contribution to $\overline{\omega}^2_{\Ar}$ are standard and similar to those of Abbes-Ullmo \cite{AU}.
-However, for the analytic contributions, we are able to employ recent results on the sup norm of automorphic forms due to Jorgenson-Kramer \cite{JK2}, thus by-passing most of the technical difficulties in the original Abbes-Ullmo approach.
-A key new ingredient is a systematic use of the generalised arithmetic intersection theory \cite{Kue}.
+Except for the discrete family of modular curves $X_0(N)$ (see \cite{AU} plus \cite{MU} or \cite{JK}), there were only few results on estimates or even upper bounds for $\overline{\omega}^2_{\Ar}$ for other curves\footnote{Since a first version of this paper was made public H. Mayer \cite{Ma} has obtained estimates for the modular curves $X_1(N)$ by mimicking the proof of \cite{AU} plus \cite{JK} and more generally A. Javanpeykar \cite{Ja} was able to bound $\overline{\omega}^2_{\Ar}$ in terms of the minimal Belyi degree}.